30 DIY Home Projects Absolutely Anyone Can Do

 15. Conceal Cords

-Technology has provided a lot of convenience, but it comes with a lot of cords.
+Technology has provided a lot of convenience, but it comes with many cords.
 If you’d rather look at anything but a messy tangle of cords, this DIY for the home project will straighten things out in no time.

 Stand-alone solar path lights are mounted on a spike that easily slides into the ground.
 Simply place one every 6 to 8 feet, although you can put them closer for a brighter walkway.